vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 This release will be more about enhancing deployment workflows, testing automation and CI/CD pipelines.
 We will also focus on improving the overall user experience.

-* `Secret`less VSecM: Ability to use VMware Secrets Manager **without** relying on Kubernetes `Secret`s.
-This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the master keys.
-* Adding subcommands to **VSecM Sentinel**’s `safe` command to make it easier to use, and reduce unnecessary flags and arguments.
+* Ability for an operator to export secrets (*by providing a public key*), to use in other workflows.
+* Enhancements to template transformations.
+* Better, machine-readable logs.
+* Also, better audit logs.
+* More documentation updates.
-* Static code analysis.
+* Enabling automated tests and static code analysis.
-* More automation and tests.
+* Preventing log tampering.
+* Performance improvements on the website.

 ### VSecM v0.23.0 (*codename: Cassiopeia*)